vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 The advantage above a traditional PIR motion sensor is that you can hide it out of sight by placing it, for example, inside a closet.\
 The advantage is also that this sensor is a cheap one (~&euro;0,45/p)

-No extra hub needed, the protocol is over wifi.
+No extra hub needed, the protocol is over Wifi.

 ## My solution